xdevplatform/search-tweets-python/README.rst

 We can also use the counts api to get counts of tweets that match our rule.
 Each request will return up to *30* results, and each count request can be done on a minutely, hourly, or daily basis.
-There is a utility function that will convert your regular endpoint to the count endpoint.
+The underlying ``ResultStream`` object will handle converting your endpoint to the count endpoint, and you have to specify the ``count_bucket`` argument when making a rule to use it.

 The process is very similar to grabbing tweets, but has some minor differneces.